civican/legisinfo/42-1/bills/C-78/bill_text.md

   **(4)** A spouse who is subject to a provincial child support service decision becomes liable to pay the amount of child support calculated under this section on the day, or on the expiry of a period, specified by the law of the province or, if no day or period is specified, on the expiry of the period prescribed by the regulations.

-  **(5)** Either or both spouses who do not agree with the amount of the child support calculated under this section may apply to a court of competent jurisdiction for an order under section 15.1 before the day or within the period specified by the law of the province or, if no day or period is specified, within the period prescribed by the regulations.
+  **(5)** Either or both spouses who do not agree with the amount of the child support calculated under this section may apply to a court of competent jurisdiction for an order under section 15.1 before the day or within the per­iod specified by the law of the province or, if no day or period is specified, within the period prescribed by the regulations.

   **(6)** The liability to pay the amount of child support under subsection (4) continues while the determination of the application under subsection (5) is pending.

   **(7)** After a spouse subject to a provincial child support service decision becomes liable to pay an amount of child support under subsection (4), either or both spouses may have the amount of child support recalculated under section 25.1 or apply to a court of competent jurisdiction for an order under section 15.1.

-> **Explanatory Note**:
-> New.

 ### Section 25